eclab/grains/booker/README.md

 ## Volume

-Some drawbar settings are quiet, others are loud.
+Some drawbar settings are quiet and can get overwhelmed by noise, others are loud and can distort.
 You can compensate with the volume knob.

 ## Drawbar Settings